ericeilertson/shortform_report/README.md

 * `vendor`: The name of the vendor that manufactured the device or firmware being tested.
 * `product`: The name of the device.
 Usually a model name of number.
 * `category`: The type of device that was audited.
-Usually a short string such as: 'storage', 'network', 'gpu', 'cpu', 'apu', or 'bmc'
+Usually a short string such as: `storage`, `network`, `gpu`, `cpu`, `apu`, or `bmc`.
 * `fw_version`: The version of the firmware image that is attested by the signed short-form report.
-In most cases this will be the firmware version produced by the vendor after the security audit completes, which contains fixes for all vulnerabilities that were found during the audit.
+In most cases this will be the firmware version compiled by the vendor after the security audit completes, which contains fixes for all vulnerabilities that were found during the audit.
 * `fw_hash_sha2_384`: A hex-encoded string containing the SHA2-384 hash of the firmware image.
-* `fw_hash_sha2_384`: ... ditto, but using SHA2-512.
+* `fw_hash_sha2_512`: ... ditto, but using SHA2-512.

 ### `audit` fields